-- The board for its risk management oversight role.
-Both the latest ISO10 and COSO ERM standards emphasize the increasing pressure for boards to recognize and fulfill this oversight role. - Risk committees for their oversight roles, if such a committee exists. - Senior management for their risk strategy and management roles. - Line managers and staff for their roles in executing the approved risk management practices and risk responses (e.g., internal controls) and for providing practical input at times of review.
+- The owner for its risk management oversight role. - Management for their risk strategy and management roles. - Line managers and staff for their roles in executing the approved risk management practices and risk responses (e.g., internal controls) and for providing practical input at times of review.